Seltzer/fluentatious/README.md

     return Foo(picture).Length;

-Example which realises the above as a mapping from bool conditions to string results
+Example which realises the above as a mapping from bool conditions to string results:

+    // Without patterns #2
     return new Dictionary`<bool, string>`
     {
         { d.Contains("Dogs"), "dogs.png" },